CALL CENTER POLICY & PROCEDURE

 - Allocate and mobilize appropriate resources to resolve the incident

-- Communicate on-going status of the incident to the customer until resolution
+- Communicate on-going status of the incident to the customer as requested

-- Schedule a post-resolution meeting or conference call (when necessary)
+- Schedule a post-resolution meeting or conference call (only when necessary)

 - These published service timelines pertain to the services currently provided to DIS customers